Jogius/dualpanto-testing/Readme.md

 - Run the installer.

 ### Install IDE
-We recommend to use PyCharm to run the test flow.
+We highly recommend to use PyCharm to run this test flow.
 #### PyCharm
 1. download [PyCharm](https://www.jetbrains.com/community/education/#students)
 2. clone this repo and open it with pycharm